pasta - Related Content

 Story:

 While looking for new food scrap recipes, I came across this yummy-looking pasta.
 I haven't had a squash yet in order to try it, so if you do please let me know how it turns out!
 I'm really looking forward to fall and an end to summer's heat this year, so I wanted to post a fall recipe a little early.
 I think this one is intriguing since I'm used to eating squash seeds (I love roasted pumpkin seeds in the fall) but I've never thought to eat the skins.
-This recipe is adapted from Chef Max La Manna, and the picture comes from his website.
+This recipe is adapted from Chef Max La Manna.

 If you would like to be notified when we share new recipes, be sure to scroll to the bottom, provide your email address, check the box confirming you are not a robot, click on a few photos to prove it and click subscribe!
 You will then receive an email after each new post.
 Remember, we're always looking for new recipes, so keep sending them to ecopact@fspa.org!